Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Research Methodology

 \textbf{Q1:} ("multi-workflow" OR "multi Workflow" OR "multiple workflow" OR "workflow ensemble") AND cloud AND scheduling

 \textbf{Q2:} workflow AND broker AND cloud AND scheduling

 \textbf{Q3:} ("workflow as a service" OR "WfaaS" OR "WaaS" OR "workflow-as-a-service") AND cloud

 These search strings were applied to the \textit{Title}, \textit{Abstract}, and \textit{Keywords} sections of the papers to retrieve all relevant papers.
-All extracted papers and their venues (i.e., journals or conferences) were evaluated against predefined criteria (see the next sub-section), and the papers meeting those criteria were added to the set of \textit{included papers}, which was then sent to the snowballing step.
+All extracted papers and their venues were evaluated against predefined criteria, and the papers meeting those criteria were added to the set of \textit{included papers}, which was then sent to the snowballing step.

 \textit{Snowballing} is done in two steps: \textit{backward} and \textit{forward}. \textit{Backward snowballing} involves searching the reference list of an article to find new related articles. \textit{Forward snowballing} involves searching among the citing papers of an article to find new related articles.
 To find the citing papers for an article, we used \textit{Google Scholar}.
 The newly extracted articles underwent the evaluation process, and those added to the included papers were sent back to the snowballing step, continuing until no new articles were added to the set of included papers.